BLADEHEDA/DR-JOKES-APP/README.md

 -On this project is a maon branch and a dev branch and most the work is dothe the dev branch -Changes made on the main branch are not visible unless mered
 - A slider is implememed using splide js
+-The Project is solely  a fron end project that uses an Api